wbthomason/packer.nvim/README.md

 The option `compile_on_sync`, which defaults to `true`, will run `packer.compile()` during `packer.sync()`, if set to `true`.
 Note that otherwise, you **must** run `packer.compile` yourself to generate the lazy-loader file!

+## Debugging
+`packer.nvim` logs to `stdpath(cache)/packer.nvim.log`.
+Looking at this file is usually a good start if something isn't working as expected.

 ## Status
 **tl;dr**: Beta.
 Things seem to work and most features are complete, but certainly not every edge